Ternary-Crew/PassCollector/README.md

 PassCollector is our ICS 427 Project in which the purpose of this application is to allow the user to store passwords from multiple platforms.

 ## What is completed so far?
-* Started creating GUI for the application
+* GUI for the application
 * Logging in to the application (with a master password)

 ### What is pending?